Schalwal/ntree_random_forests/README.md

-The package `ntree_tuning` is an extension to `sklearn`.
-To Random Forests and Gradient Boosting it adds the `ntree` parameter which gives control over how many trees are used for prediction.
-The main benefit is that it enables to tune the `ntree` parameter w.r.t. the OOB-error without having to retrain a new model for each value of `ntrees`.
+The package **ntree_tuning** is an **extension to sklearn**.
+To Random Forests and Gradient Boosting it adds the `ntrees` parameter which gives control over how many trees are used for prediction.
+The main benefit is that it enables to tune the `ntrees` parameter w.r.t. the OOB-error without having to retrain a new model for each value of `ntrees`.

 The package introduces subclasses to the `sklearn`-classes of Random Forest and Gradient Boosting (RandomForestClassifier, RandomForestRegressor, GradientBoostingClassifier, GradientBoostingRegressor).
 Each adds two new methods called `predict_ntree` and `tune_ntree` which enable predicting and tuning the `ntrees` parameter possible